A collaboration between UNamur - Hénallux - IFEC

 • Understand, through analysis of available classroom data and exchanges of practice between professionals, the effects of a differentiated teacher posture on student motivation and autonomy.

-• Objectivate your intuition to act effectively.
+• Objectivate one's intuition to act effectively.

 Terms and conditions